After being beaten and held in captivity during his formative years, Russia's Ivan the Terrible had the last laugh.

 When you spend your formative years locked in closets, work your way through eight wives as an adult, and go down in history as [Your Name] the Terrible, it’s fair to say you’ve had quite a run.

-Ivan IV ruled from 1547 until his death in 1584, and he can be thought of as the George Washington of Russia — that is, if instead of chopping down a cherry tree, George Washington had killed his own son by hurling him against a wall in one of his trademark psychotic rages.
+Ivan the Terrible ruled from 1547 until his death in 1584, and he can be thought of as the George Washington of Russia — that is, if instead of chopping down a cherry tree, George Washington had killed his own son by hurling him against a wall in one of his trademark psychotic rages.

 To be clear, Ivan Vasilyevich didn’t live in an English-speaking country, so his title – Grozny – had to be translated, and “terrible” is the closest thing to the original meaning.
 In Russian, however, especially 16th-century Russian, Grozny doesn’t mean “bad” or even “evil.”
 A more accurate translation would be “scary as hell.”
-In that sense, Ivan absolutely earned every letter of his title.
+In that sense, Ivan the Terrible absolutely earned every letter of his title.

-Given that everyone who tried to do that wound up rolled in a carpet and trampled to death by ponies, it was just safer for the dukes and other gangsters to line their pockets and protect the status quo.
+Because everyone who tried to do that wound up rolled in a carpet and trampled to death by ponies, it was just safer for the dukes and other gangsters to line their pockets and protect the status quo.

-In the early 1500s, there was no indication that that world was about to be blown to flinders, and even less that scrawny little Ivan was going to be the one to do it, especially after the three-year-old Ivan’s father died in 1533.
+In the early 1500s, there was no indication that that world was about to be blown to flinders, and even less that scrawny little Ivan the Terrible was going to be the one to do it, especially after the three-year-old Ivan’s father died in 1533.

 After his father’s death, Ivan was officially the Prince of Muscovy.
 Somewhat less officially, he was at the mercy of the local aristocracy.
 These men needed the cover that having a prince provided to preserve the formality of local rule, but they certainly weren’t going to let Ivan grow up into some kind of leader.